alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 [Search for the animal you’re exporting](http://www.speciesplus.net/).
 It’s endangered if it’s listed as ‘appendix I’.

-Within the EU, you usually can’t move endangered animals except in special cases (like for conservation necessary for the species to survive).
+Within the EU, you usually can’t move by-products from endangered animals except in special cases (like for research necessary for the species to survive).
 [Contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out (or [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 Outside the EU, you need to:

-- check the [list of banned exports](https://cites.org/eng/resources/ref/suspend.php) - some animals to certain countries are banned outright
+- check the [list of banned exports](https://cites.org/eng/resources/ref/suspend.php) - some animal by-products to certain countries are banned outright
 - [apply for a CITES permit](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB), if the animal isn’t banned

 Send the permit application form by post or email to [APHA](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-circus-endangered-research-animals.html#contacts) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland), including the [fee](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/355264/cites-ag-ct-01.pdf) (PDF, 146KB).